What is Azeotrope?

 If azeotropes are found in constitutions of mixtures and if they are not completely miscible then they are termed as heterogeneous azeotropes.
 Homogeneous Azeotropes are azeotropes in which the constitutions of a mixture are miscible completely.
 Hetero Azeotropic distillation comprises two liquid phases.

-2. Positive Azeotropes
+2. Maximum boiling Azeotropes

 Water boils at a hundred degree Celsius, and ethanol boils at around seventy-eight-degree Celsius, whereas azeotropes boil at around seventy-eight-degree Celsius indicating that it has a lower boiling point than its constituents.